aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * This operation MUST take as input a QueryRequest object.
  * This operation MUST return a QueryRequest object and an optional second QueryRequest object.
- * This operation MUST fail if a source field is compared with anything but equality, that is, if the FilterExpressions uses a source field withn anything but `EQ`.
+ * This operation MUST fail if a source field is compared with anything but equality, that is, if the FilterExpressions uses a source field with anything but `EQ`.
  * This operation MUST fail if the input FilterExpression or KeyExpression directly mentions a scan beacon field.
  * If no source fields are mentioned, the QueryRequest object MUST be returned unchanged.